 The Peers page is where you add, view, pin, reconnect, disconnect, and remove devices.

-The annotated view highlights: ① Search devices… field — search by name or node ID. ② Filter buttons with counts: All, Connected, Offline, Pinned. ④ Add Device button — opens the pairing dialog.
-Device cards (not annotated in this screenshot) show name, status, transport, latency, and actions.
+The annotated view highlights: ① Search devices… field — search by name or node ID. ② Filter buttons with counts: All, Connected, Offline, Pinned. ③ A device card showing name, status, transport, latency, and actions. ④ Add Device button — opens the pairing dialog.

 If you have no devices yet, the page shows an empty state card with: